 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from May 12 to August 25, with an average daily incident shortwave energy per square meter above 7.2 kWh.
 The brightest day of the year is June 30, with an average of 8.4 kWh.

 The darker period of the year lasts for 3.4 months, from November 4 to February 14, with an average daily incident shortwave energy per square meter below 3.5 kWh.
 The darkest day of the year is December 23, with an average of 2.2 kWh.

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Antalya are 36.908 deg latitude, 30.696 deg longitude, and 190 ft elevation.

-The topography within 2 miles of Antalya contains significant variations in elevation, with a maximum elevation change of 807 feet, and an average elevation above sea level of 229 feet.
-Within 10 miles contains extreme variations in elevation (3,766 feet).
+The topography within 2 miles of Antalya contains significant variations in elevation, with a maximum elevation change of 807 feet and an average elevation above sea level of 229 feet.
+Within 10 miles contains significant variations in elevation (3,766 feet).
 Within 50 miles also contains extreme variations in elevation (10,072 feet).

 The area within 2 miles of Antalya is covered by artificial surfaces (95%), within 10 miles by cropland (34%) and water (25%), and within 50 miles by trees (31%) and water (27%).